 - Enjoy the best view of Stilbaai, before retiring to the Still Life / Lieflappie Guest House

-DAY 3: “Up the River”, Distance: 3 km walking & 4 km paddling in a kayak: Grading: easy walking; average paddling
+DAY 3: “Up the River”, Distance: 3 km walking & 4 km paddling in a kayak: Grading: easy walking; easy paddling

-Walk to the Stilbaai Museum, view the Blombos Cave exhibition, get transported to the Goukou River, paddle in kayaks for an hour, visit an olive farm with a tasting and lunch, paddle back again and get transported back to the Still Life / Lieflappie Guest House.
+Walk to the Stilbaai Museum to view the Blombos Cave exhibition, get transported to the Goukou River, paddle in kayaks for an hour, visit an olive farm with a tasting and lunch, paddle back again and get transported back to the Still Life / Lieflappie Guest House.

 - Walk past the famous Stilbaai stilt beach houses and Goukou River mouth

-- View the excellent display on the excavations at the Blombos Cave and listen to an informative talk by one of the current researchers/excavators
+- View the excellent display on the excavations done at the Blombos Cave and listen to an informative talk by an expert on this important archaeological site

 - Paddle in a very stable kayak up the most scenic part of the Goukou River